 The Audit Committee was set up in 2005.
 Its role is defined in its terms of reference, as laid out in the Council's constitution, as shown on Appendix 1.
 The areas covered within them are consistent with those identified as good practice by the Charter Institute of Public Finance and Accountancy and Finance (CIPFA) in its document "Audit Committees: Practical Guidance for Local Authorities and Police" (2018- updated in 2022).
-In May 2013, its role was expanded to include partnership governance and was renamed the "Audit and Governance Committee".
+In May 2013, its role was expanded to include partnership governance.